 By Steve Mercer, USW Vice President of Communications

 Editor’s Note: This is the third in a series of posts profiling U.S. Wheat Associates (USW) technical experts in flour milling and wheat foods production.
-USW Vice President of Technical Services Mark Fowler says technical support to overseas customers is an essential part of export market development for U.S. wheat.
+USW Vice President of Global Technical Services Mark Fowler says technical support to overseas customers is an essential part of export market development for U.S. wheat.
 “Technical support adds differential value to the reliable supply of U.S. wheat,” Fowler says.
 “Our customers must constantly improve their products in an increasingly competitive environment.
 We can help them compete by demonstrating the advantages of using the right U.S. wheat class or blend of classes to produce the wide variety of wheat-based foods the world’s consumers demand.”

 Name: Carlos Marcelo Mitre Dieste

 Title: Technical Specialist